Enrico204/Whatsapp-Desktop/readme.md

 **Planned features:**

 * Auto-launch on OS startup.
-* Windows and Linux builds.
+* Linux build.

 ## Installation

-Download and run the WhatsApp.app file from the [latest release v0.2.0](https://github.com/bcalik/Whatsapp-Desktop/releases/download/v0.2.0/WhatsApp-OSX.zip).
+Download and run the WhatsApp.app or WhatsApp.exe file from the [latest release](https://github.com/bcalik/Whatsapp-Desktop/releases).

+*Note: Windows version is a test release.*

 ## Contributions